joonb14/JHFace/README.md

 ##### Backbones w/ ImageNet pretrained weights:

-But if you are trying to use NasNet, please check this [issue](https://github.com/keras-team/keras-applications/issues/78) first.
-We manually download the weight file and explicitly load it in models.py file.
-All the pretrained weights are provided by [tf.keras.applications](https://www.tensorflow.org/api_docs/python/tf/keras/applications)
+NasNet case, because of this [issue](https://github.com/keras-team/keras-applications/issues/78), we manually download the weight file and explicitly load it in [models.py](https://github.com/joonb14/JHFace/blob/main/models.py) file.
+We tried to provide pretrained weights for the MobileNet and EfficientNet models.
+However the official Keras implementations of the [MobileNetV3 has built in preprocessing layers inside the model](https://github.com/tensorflow/tensorflow/pull/47808#pullrequestreview-612848161).
+Also this accounts to [EfficientNet as well](https://github.com/tensorflow/tensorflow/pull/48276).
+So for the EfficientNet and EfficientNetLite, we used [Weights Transfer.ipynb](https://github.com/joonb14/JHFace/blob/main/Weights%20Transfer.ipynb) for extracting pretrained weights.
+To use the pretrained weights for NasNet, EfficientNet, EfficientNetLite please download the weights using this [link](https://drive.google.com/file/d/1EriCfISIfeRAOso1DRRuQD8TFd_as35n/view?usp=sharing).
+Then unzip it inside the JHFace directory.
+All of the pretrained weights are provided by(or extracted from) [tf.keras.applications](https://www.tensorflow.org/api_docs/python/tf/keras/applications)

 * MobileNet
 * MobileNetV2